CharlieLi29/Reservation/README.md

-# Reservation
+# Reservation version 1.0
-Reservation website for reserving lockers online php to fetch and update data with backend
+Reservation website for reserving lockers online;
-JS + Jquery for the frontend webpages
+php to fetch and update data with backend;

-This is version 1.0
+JS + Jquery for the frontend webpages;